 CHARGING- To ease charging of the batteries, there is a set of auxiliary battery charging posts on the rear of the sprayer's mainframe (fig. 124-2).
 Connect your charging cables to them just as you would to the battery, positive cable to positive terminal, and negative cable to negative terminal.
 Keep these terminals clean and their caps in place when not in use.

-Batteries contain sulfuric acid.
-Avoid contact with skin, eyes, or clothing.
+eyes, or clothing.
 Do not inhale fumes or ingest liquid.
 Batteries contain gases which can explode.
 Keep sparks and flame away while servicing.

 Install replacement batteries with ratings equivalent to the specs below.